 Installing gpedit.msc correctly

-If you have 32-bit Windows (x86) then the setup should install smoothly without any problems and you should be able to access the Group Policy Editor through the Microsoft Management Console by going to Run –> gpedit.msc.
-But if you have 64-bit Windows (x64) then you will need some extra steps after running the installer.
+If you have a 32-bit Windows (x86) then the setup should be installed smoothly without any problems, and you should be able to access the Group Policy Editor through the Microsoft Management Console by going to Run –> gpedit.msc.
+However, if you have Windows 64-bit (x64) then you will need some extra steps after running the installer.
 Follow the steps below after running the installer:

-Copy the following folders and files to C:\Windows\System32
+- Copy the following folders and files from C:\Windows\SysWOW64 to C:\Windows\System32

 “GroupPolicy“, “GroupPolicyUsers” and gpedit.msc.